PalatinCoder/MMM-GoogleBirthdaysProvider/README.md

 9. That's it, now have fun 😉

 ## Known Limitations / Issues
-* Birthdays are only fetched once, when the node_helper is initialized.
-Should do that regularly
 * Birthdays which *don't have a year set* are automatically set to the current year (at the time of fetching the data).
 That means you won't see birthdays in January during December
 * By now, all birthday events are set to the current year, thus you won't see next year's birthdays untils new years day
 * Only one google account is supported